What Investors Look for in AI Companies in 2026: Why Revenue Per Headcount Matters

 Investors aren't asking "how many people do you have?" anymore.
 They're asking "how much revenue does each one generate?"
 That single shift in question is going to separate the companies that scale from the ones that stall.

-Here's something that doesn't get said enough: the AI efficiency conversation is being held in entirely the wrong frame.
+Here's something that doesn't get said enough: the AI efficiency conversation - and the revenue per headcount metric at its center - is being held in entirely the wrong frame.

 Most of the discourse - in boardrooms, in investor decks, in strategy reviews - is circling around headcount reduction.
 How many roles can AI eliminate?
 What's the severance exposure?
 Can we freeze hiring?
 These are the wrong questions.
 Because they're operationally shallow.
 Headcount reduction is a one-time event.
 Revenue per person is a compounding advantage.
 And right now, the companies that understand the difference are quietly building something that will be very hard to compete with.